algorandfoundation/docs/docs/run-a-node/setup/install.md

 Genesis hash: mFgazF+2uRS1tMiL9dsj01hJGySEmPN28B/TjjvpVW0=
 ```

+## Troubleshooting for fast catchup

+If fast catchup fails, check the following:

+* the node is *not* archival (and is not a relay).
+* the software is up-to-date: `goal version -v` should report the latest `Algorand` version in https://github.com/algorand/go-algorand/releases, ignoring the `Algorand BetaNet` releases.
+* the catch point matches the network used by the node and reported as `Genesis ID` by `goal node status`.
+* the hardware requirements above are satisfied, in particular a not-too-slow SSD is used.
+* the computer does not run out of memory.

 # Updating Node
 The *RPM* or *Debian* packages are updated automatically.
 For other installs, check for and install the latest updates by running `./update.sh -d ~/node/data` at any time from within your node directory.
 Note that the `-d` argument has to be specified when updating.
 It will query S3 for available builds and see if there are newer builds than the currently installed version.
 To force an update, run `./update.sh -i -c stable -d ~/node/data`.